maxbriliant/spotify_playlist_generator/README.md

 ## 📋 Overview

 **spotyListCreator** allows you to effortlessly generate Spotify playlists from text files.
-Simply list your favorite tracks in a text file, and this tool handles the rest - finding the songs on Spotify and creating a playlist for you.
+Simply list your favorite tracks in a text file, and this tool handles the rest - finding the songs on Spotify and creating a playlist right into your Spotify Library for you.

 ## ⚙️ Installation